aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/insights/deploying-insights.md

 Insights have a separate `config.yaml` file located within the `/samples` folder of the repository.
 To start, copy the existing `config.yaml.TEMPLATE` to a new file called `config.yaml`.
 Configure the config.yaml according to the following:

-- `QUICKSIGHT_SERVICE_ROLE_ARN` - This is the ARN of the QuickSight service role.
+- `QUICKSIGHT_SERVICE_ROLE_ARN` - This is the ARN of the QuickSuite service role.
 When Quick is configured, by default the Quick-managed role will be named `aws-quicksight-service-role-v0`, but certain environments may use a different role.
 To validate the servie role used, as an Administrator navigate to the Quick UI > Manage account at the top right menu > Permissions > AWS resources.

 If the `DATA_MODE` of the game analytics pipeline is set to `DATA_LAKE`, retrieve the following parameters from the GAP deployment output: